PKUDigitalHealth/HeartLang/README.md

 The following example demonstrates the process using the PTB-XL dataset:

-First, create a folder named `PTBXL` under the `datasets/ecg_datasets` directory, and copy and paste all subsets folders into it.
+First, run `datasets/dataset_preprocess/PTBXL/ecg_ptbxl_benchmarking/code/reproduce_results.py` to obtain all subset files.
 At this point, the folder structure will be similar to the following:

 ```
 datasets/